Cognitive Debt: The Hidden Cost Nobody Talks About When Building with AI

 Cognitive debt is different.
 It lives in your team's heads, not in the code.

 It's the growing gap between what your systems do and what your team actually understands about how and why they work.
-Storey defines it as the accumulated distance between "a system's evolving structure and a team's shared understanding of how and why that system works."
+Storey describes it as the erosion of shared understanding across a software system over time, the distance that opens up between the code that exists and the mental models the team relies on to safely change it.

 The scary part?
 Technical debt announces itself through failing builds and bugs.
 Cognitive debt is silent.
 It shows up when someone asks "why did we build it this way?" and the answer is "I don't know, the AI suggested it."